shanemmattner/Draught_Dungeon/2_Forest.md

 - **Pack Tactics:** The wolf has advantage on an attack roll against a creature if at least one of the wolf's allies is within 5 feet of the creature and the ally isn't incapacitated.
 - **Senses:** Passive Perception 13
 - **Languages:** —
+- **Wolf Pelt:** Can be sold for 5 gold pieces each.
+The Fang Necklace is worth 10 gold pieces or can be used in crafting.

 ![Timber Wolves](./images/forest/wolves.webp)

 </details>

-## Loot and Magical Item

-- **Glowcap Spores:** Can be used in brewing or sold.
-Worth approximately 10-15 gold pieces.
-- **Sprite Dust:** Worth 25 gold pieces or can be used for the AC bonus.
-- **Wolf Pelt:** Can be sold for 5 gold pieces each.
-The Fang Necklace is worth 10 gold pieces or can be used in crafting.
-- **Magical Item:** Cloak of the Forest Walker.
-Requires attunement.
-Gives advantage on Stealth checks in forested areas.
-Once per day, allows the wearer to become invisible as per the *Invisibility* spell when they remain still and take no actions, lasting for up to 10 minutes.

 </details>